Vizconde murders

-The Vizconde murder case, colloquially known as the Vizconde massacre, was the multiple homicide of members of the Vizconde family on June 30, 1991 at their residence at 80 Vinzons Street, BF Homes, Parañaque, Metro Manila, Philippines.
-Estrellita Vizconde, 49, suffered thirteen stab wounds; Carmela Vizconde, 19, suffered seventeen stab wounds and had been raped before she was killed; and Anne Marie Jennifer, 6, had nineteen stab wounds.
+The Vizconde murder case, colloquially known as the Vizconde massacre, was the multiple homicide of members of the Vizconde family on June 30, 1991, at their residence at 80 Vinzons Street, Banco Filipino Homes – Parañaque, Metro Manila, Philippines.
+Estrellita Vizconde, 49, suffered thirteen stab wounds; Carmela Vizconde, 19, suffered seventeen stab wounds and had been raped before she was killed; and Anne Marie Jennifer, 7, had nineteen stab wounds.
 Lauro Vizconde, Estrellita's husband and the father of Carmela and Jennifer, was in the United States on business when the murders took place.

-The lead suspect was Hubert Webb whose father, Freddie Webb was famous as an actor, former basketball player, and Parañaque congressman at the time of the murders.
+The lead suspect was Hubert Webb whose father, Freddie Webb, was famous as an actor, former basketball player and Parañaque congressman at the time of the murders.
 The other defendants were Antonio Lejano II, Hospicio Fernandez, Michael Gatchalian, Miguel Rodriguez, Peter Estrada, Joey Filart and Artemio Ventura.
 In the Trial Court (People of the Philippines vs. Hubert Webb, et al., G.R.
 No. 176864), it became one of the most sensational cases in the Philippines, being described as a "trial of the century".
 The other defendants were convicted by the Parañaque Regional Trial Court, which the Court of Appeals affirmed.
-With the exception of Filart and Ventura who had been convicted in absentia the men were acquitted by the Supreme Court on December 14, 2010 for failure of the prosecution to prove guilt beyond reasonable doubt.
+With the exception of Filart and Ventura who had been convicted in absentia the men were acquitted by the Supreme Court on December 14, 2010, for failure of the prosecution to prove guilt beyond reasonable doubt.

 Case

 The Vizconde murders remained unsolved for almost four years, until eyewitness Jessica Alfaro, a self-confessed former drug addict, came forward on April 28, 1995, to shed light on the massacre.
-Alfaro implicated the children of wealthy and prominent families, including Hubert Webb, Antonio Lejano II, Hospicio Fernandez, Michael Gatchalian, Miguel Rodriguez, Peter Estrada, Joey Vffrillaret and Artemio Ventura.
+Alfaro implicated the children of wealthy and prominent families, including Hubert Webb, Antonio Lejano II, Hospicio Fernandez, Michael Gatchalian, Miguel Rodriguez, Peter Estrada, Joey Filart and Artemio Ventura.

 Alfaro's testimony coincided with the angle that was being explored by Supt.
 Rodolfo Sison, the police investigator originally assigned to the case in 1991.
 Sison was ordered to desist from further investigating that angle by then Philippine National Police Capital Region Commander Marino Filart after six members of akyat bahay gang (burglars) were arrested by Regional Police Unit in October 1991.
 The suspects said they were tortured and forced to confess to the crime before they were presented by Filart to the media.
 They were acquitted by a trial judge in September 1993 for insufficient evidence.